nodejs/node/doc/api/tls.md

   `cert`, `ca`, etc).

-The `server.addContext()` method adds a secure context that will be used if the client request's SNS hostname matches the supplied `hostname` (or wildcard).
+The `server.addContext()` method adds a secure context that will be used if the client request's SNI hostname matches the supplied `hostname` (or wildcard).

 ### server.address()
 <!-- YAML